kumahq/kuma/docs/proposals/dns-using-envoy.md

 - This DNS is not aware of the origin of requests, therefore isolation of meshes breaks as anyone can resolve any domain

 In this proposal we suggest using [Envoy's DNSFilter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/udp_filters/dns_filter) to replace the CP DNS.
-We add a new `DNS policy` to be able to control the configuration of the DNS.
+We add a new section in the Mesh Resource to be able to control the configuration of the DNS.

 ## Out of scope